 5. Twins or triplets – where a family of twins or triplets request admission and only one of the siblings can be offered a place, the remaining siblings will also be offered places above the admission number.

-To register your child for a place at the school please contact the school on 01274 832123.
+To register your child for a place in our Reception class, please contact the school on 01274 832123.
 Registering your child with the school will not guarantee your child a place but will ensure receipt of an LEA admission form at the appropriate time.

 Prior to admission your child will be invited to spend at least two sessions in our Reception class during the summer term in order to get to know his/her teacher.
 We also offer the opportunity to have a week of school dinners, accompanied by a parent/carer, to help the children get used to the dining room environment.
 An information meeting is held for parents/carers.